rl-institut/open_plan/docs/view_components/energy_system_component.rst

 3. An *energy system component* which is not of *component type* Bus, should have at least one connection to an *energy system component* of *component type* Bus
 5. An *energy system component* of *component type* Sink has a connection to *Input energy flow*, but no connection to *Output energy flow*
 6. An *energy system component* of *component type* Source has a connection *Output Energy flow*, but no connection to *Input energy flow*
-7. ... .. to indicate that there are more requirements to be added, if more component types are introduced

 Link with views